Code-Hammers/code-hammers/README.md

 # Welcome to Code Hammers!

-We believe that the journey of learning to code continues after graduation.
+The journey of learning to code continues after graduation.
 Code Hammers was created to give Codesmith alumni the opportunity to work together and build something useful for the community.

 As you know, alums have access to the Codesmith intranet.
 While, the intranet is a staple for many during the job search, it lacks a bit of flair.
 Thus the idea to create a robust intranet for alumni.
 Enter Code Hammers!